Zanele Muholi: Early life and education

-In 2014, they presented at the Design Indaba Conference in Cape Town.

-Muholi was a speaker at WorldPride Madrid Summit 2017.
-They co-chaired the Madrid Summit Declaration with Federico Mayor Zaragoza, Myrna Cunningham and Gopi Shankar Madurai.

-Education

 Muholi completed an Advanced Photography course at the Market Photo Workshop in Newtown, Johannesburg in 2003, and held their first solo exhibition at the Johannesburg Art Gallery in 2004.
 In 2009 they were awarded their Master of Fine Arts degree in Documentary Media from Ryerson University in Toronto.
 Their thesis mapped the visual history of black lesbian identity and politics in post-Apartheid South Africa.

-On 28 October 2013, they were appointed Honorary Professor – video and photography at the University of the Arts Bremen in Germany.
+On 28 October 2013, they were appointed Honorary Professor – video and photography at the University of the Arts Bremen in Germany.They were appointed Honorary Professor – video and photography at the University of the Arts Bremen in Germany.